Look for the Silver Lining (film)

 Look for the Silver Lining is a 1949 American biographical musical film directed by David Butler and written by Phoebe Ephron, Henry Ephron and Marian Spitzer.
-A biography of Broadway singer-dancer Marilyn Miller, it stars June Haver and Ray Bolger.
+A fictionalized biography of Broadway singer-dancer Marilyn Miller, it stars June Haver and Ray Bolger.
 It was nominated for an Academy Award for best scoring for a musical picture in 1950.

 Although the film was popular and made a profit, Haver's performance of Marilyn Miller has been somewhat overlooked in comparison to the more memorable portrayal of Miller by Judy Garland in Till the Clouds Roll By, the 1946 MGM musical biography of the composer Jerome Kern.
-The film was released by Warner Bros. on July 30, 1949.

 Plot

-Ohio girl Marilyn Miller ends up joining the vaudeville act of her family, even though she is underage.
-Her idol, the dancer Jack Donahue, helps her career, as does new dance partner Frank Carter, who elopes with Marilyn after he returns home from World War I.

-Frank is killed in a car crash.
-Marilyn no longer wishes to perform, but changes her mind at the urging of Jack and a New York impresario, Henry Doran, who also persuades Marilyn to marry him.
-Marilyn returns to the stage, but after a dizzy spell causes her to collapse, she acknowledges that she's been advised by doctors to slow down at the risk of her health.
-Marilyn insists that, without performing, her life would feel meaningless.
+Marilyn Miller is rehearsing for a revival of the musical Sally.
+She has to stop because of pain or dizziness: She keeps pressing her hands to her head.
+While she rests in her dressing room, a man from her hometown comes to show her a poster of the Miller family, beginning a flashback to how she joined her parents vaudeville act, even though she is underage.